07-amruta/ChromeSense/README.md

 # ChromeSense — AI Product Comparison Extension

-> Smart, privacy-first product comparison for Amazon & Flipkart using Chrome's local AI (Gemini Nano) with a robust fallback.
+**Smart, privacy-first product comparison for Amazon and Flipkart using on-device AI with a robust local fallback.**

-**Built for Google Chrome AI Challenge 2025** | Uses Gemini Nano when available
+**Built for the Google Chrome AI Challenge 2025**

 ---

-## Quick overview
+## Overview

-ChromeSense scans open product tabs (Amazon / Flipkart), extracts product details, and shows concise comparisons and recommendations.
-It runs fully locally: either on-device with Gemini Nano (when available) or with a keyword-based fallback that preserves privacy.
+**ChromeSense** scans open product tabs (Amazon / Flipkart), extracts product details, and generates clear side-by-side comparisons and recommendations.

-Solves the product comparison problem by consolidating specs, prices, and reviews from open tabs into a clear, side‑by‑side view, powered locally by Gemini Nano or a private fallback.
+All processing runs locally — either using Chrome’s built-in **Gemini Nano** (when available) or a **keyword-based fallback** that ensures complete privacy.

+ChromeSense simplifies online shopping by consolidating specifications, prices, and reviews into one concise, private, and efficient interface.

 ---

-## **How to Run**

-### **Step 1 — Load the Extension**
+## Installation and Usage

+ChromeSense runs in any version of Chrome.
+Gemini Nano (on-device AI) is automatically used when available; otherwise, the extension switches to its local fallback analyzer.

+### Installation Steps

-1. Open `chrome://extensions` in your browser
+1. Open `chrome://extensions` in Chrome.
-2. Turn on **Developer mode** (toggle at the top-right)
+2. Enable **Developer mode** (toggle in the top-right corner).
-3. Click **Load unpacked** and select the extension folder (`chrome-sense/` directory)
+3. Click **Load unpacked** and select the `chrome-sense/` folder.
+4. The ChromeSense icon will appear in your toolbar — pin it for quick access.

+### Running ChromeSense

+1. Open product pages (Amazon / Flipkart) in separate tabs.
+2. Click the **ChromeSense** toolbar icon.
+3. Click **Scan Tabs** to analyze all open product tabs.
+4. View product summaries and comparisons directly in the popup window.

 ---

-### **Step 2 — Run ChromeSense**

-1. Open product pages (Amazon / Flipkart) in separate tabs
-2. Click the **ChromeSense icon** in the toolbar
-3. Click **Scan Tabs** to analyze all open product tabs
-4. View AI summaries and comparisons inside the popup
+## AI and Fallback Modes

+ChromeSense automatically selects the best available mode based on your Chrome setup.

+### Gemini Nano (On-Device AI)
+- Provides detailed, context-aware summaries and comparisons.
+- Runs fully on-device — no external requests or data sharing.
+- Availability depends on your Chrome build and operating system.

+### Keyword-Based Fallback Analyzer
+- Automatically used if Gemini Nano is unavailable.
+- Extracts product specifications, ratings, and prices using efficient local heuristics.
+- Maintains complete privacy — no data leaves your device.

+Both modes operate entirely locally, ensuring privacy and reliability.

 ---

-### **Notes**

-- The extension runs fully **locally** — no data is sent to external servers.
+## Notes and Troubleshooting

+- Ensure each product tab is **fully loaded** before scanning.
+Clicking each tab once improves accuracy.
-- When Gemini Nano is supported on your Chrome build, it’s used automatically.
+- If Gemini Nano is unsupported on your system, ChromeSense will automatically use the fallback mode.
-- If it’s not available, the **fallback analyzer** activates for consistent functionality.
+- When Chrome adds full Gemini Nano support for your system, ChromeSense will use it without requiring reinstallation.

 ---

-## How to add ChromeSense to Chrome (summary)

-1. Open `chrome://extensions` in your browser
-2. Enable **Developer mode** (toggle at top-right)
-3. Click **Load unpacked** and point to the `chrome-sense/` folder in this repo
-4. The extension icon will appear in the toolbar — pin it for easy access

-To run: open the product tabs you want compared, click the extension icon, then click **Scan Tabs**.

-Tip: When scanning many tabs, click each product tab once (see Areas for improvement) to ensure the extension captures all product details reliably.
+## Areas for Improvement

+1. **Gemini Nano reliability** – Improve detection and model handling for consistent AI performance.
+2. **Background tab scanning** – Enable reliable analysis without requiring manual tab activation.
+3. **UI and comparisons** – Add richer visual comparisons and customizable comparison criteria.

 ---

-## AI vs Fallback mode — what to expect
+## Technical Stack

-- Gemini Nano (on-device AI)
+- **Chrome Prompt API** (Gemini Nano integration)
-  - When available and loaded, provides rich, context-aware summaries and better comparisons.
-  - Runs fully on device (no external network requests).

-- Fallback (keyword-based analyzer)
-  - Used when Gemini Nano is unavailable or fails to load.
-  - Produces reliable but more limited output (price, ratings, key specs extracted via heuristics).

-Current status:
-  - At the moment, some users and builds have reported Gemini Nano failing to load.
-When that happens ChromeSense automatically uses the fallback analyzer.
-  - The fallback works and preserves privacy, but it does not provide as much contextual or generative insight as Gemini Nano.
-Improving Gemini Nano loading reliability and parity in output is an active area of development for this project.
+- **Manifest V3** (Chrome Extension architecture)
+- **JavaScript (ES6+)**
+- **Zero external APIs** — all processing is local

 ---

-## Areas of improvement

-1. Gemini Nano reliability
-   - Improve detection / model download and handling so the on-device model loads consistently across systems.

-2. Tab scanning reliability
-   - Currently, users may need to click once on all product tabs to ensure every product page is fully scanned.
-Improve background tab scraping so a full scan works without manual tab activation.

-3. (Future) UI polish and richer comparisons
-   - Add richer comparison visuals and more configurable comparison criteria.
+## Hackathon Compliance

+- Implements Chrome Prompt API
+- Works with or without built-in AI
+- No external dependencies
+- Fully privacy-preserving (local only)
+- Includes a robust fallback system

 ---

-## � Technical Stack

-- **Chrome Prompt API** — Gemini Nano integration when available
-- **Manifest V3** — Chrome extension architecture
-- **JavaScript (ES6+)** — Async/await and modern JS patterns
-- **Zero external APIs** — All processing runs locally

----

-## 🎯 Hackathon Compliance Checklist

-- ✅ Implements Chrome Prompt API
-- ✅ Works with or without built-in AI
-- ✅ No external dependencies required
-- ✅ 100% privacy-focused (local processing only)
-- ✅ Graceful fallback system

----

-## 📄 License
+## License

-MIT License — free to use and modify
+MIT License — free to use and modify.

 ---